 The unique ecology and culture of the islands of Uist provide the context within which we offer a very special creative programme with a distinct sense of place.

-Located in Lochmaddy, North Uist’s main port of entry, Taigh Chearsabhagh is situated on the shoreline of a marine special area of conservation.
+Located in Lochmaddy, North Uist’s main port of entry, Taigh Chearsabhagh is situated on the shoreline of a marine special area of scientific interest (SSSI).
 Sea, sky, light and climate are integral elements of the rugged Atlantic environment within which our community lives and works, also influencing directly the creative and cultural life of the arts centre and the artists who use it.

 Like other low-lying islands groups, the Western Isles stand at the forefront of inexorable climate change, already dealing daily with the results of ever-increasing extremes of weather and their effects on fragile habitats and ways of life.